wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

   DJANGO_ENV=production python manage.py check --deploy --fail-level WARNING

-These warning are raised by ``django`` when it detects any configuration issues.
+These warnings are raised by ``django`` when it detects any configuration issues.

 This command should give not warnings or errors.
-It is bundled into `docker`, so container will not work with any warnings.
+It is bundled into `docker`, so the container will not work with any warnings.

 Static and media files
 ~~~~~~~~~~~~~~~~~~~~~~